percona/psmysql-docs/docs/use-keyring-vault-component.md

 The `component_keyring_vault.cnf` file contains the following information:

 * `read_local_config [optional]` - this option can be used only in the global configuration file.
-If you use this option, it indicats whether the component should read configuration information from the local configuration file.
+This option indicates whether the component should read configuration information from the local configuration file.
 The allowed values are `true` or `false`.
 If you do not use this option, the component uses only the global configuration file.

     If you use the `read_local_config` option in the global configuration file along with other items, the component checks the `read_local_config` item value first: